wt switch

 Examples

-wt switch feature-auth # Switch to existing worktree
+wt switch feature-auth # Switch to worktree

 wt switch - # Previous worktree (like cd -)